camswords/raspberry-pi-instagram-printer/README.md

 1. Figure out your Pi's IP address on the network https://www.raspberrypi.org/documentation/troubleshooting/hardware/networking/ip-address.md
 1. ssh into your Pi: `ssh pi@[your ip address]`.
 When the password prompt appears, type `raspberry`
 1. Install the code using `sudo bash < <(curl https://raw.githubusercontent.com/camswords/raspberry-pi-instagram-printer/master/install.sh)`
+1. On the Pi, type `vi ~/.profile`, go into insert mode using `i` and type the following `export INSTAGRAM_CLIENT_ID=[your instagram client id] export INSTAGRAM_CLIENT_SECRET=[your instagram client secret]` Then hit `ESC`, then `:wq` and press `ENTER` to save the file.
+1. So you can use the environment variables from the previous step without a restart, type `source ~/.profile`.

+Note: if you dont have a instagram client id / secret, see http://instagram.com/developer.
+Note: this has been tested using 2015-09-24-raspbian-jessie.

 ### Is it working? ###